-When an engine failed in mid-air, the hero Southwest pilot thought 'Oh, here we go'
+When Southwest 1380's engine failed, the cockpit was so loud the pilots had to use hand signals to communicate

-(CNN)When an engine failed in mid-air on a Southwest Airlines flight last month, pilot Tammie Jo Shults didn't panic.
-Instead, she fell back on her extensive Navy experience to deal with the situation.
+(CNN)When an engine failed on a Southwest Airlines flight last month, pilot Tammie Jo Shults didn't panic.
+Instead, she fell back on her extensive Navy experience.

 "My first thoughts were actually, 'Oh, here we go,'" Shults, 44, told ABC News recently.
 "Just because it seems like a flashback to some of the Navy flying that we had done."

 Shults, who navigated Southwest Flight 1380 to safety, discussed the incident for the first time since the April 17 emergency that left one passenger dead.
+Shults said on ABC's "20/20" on Friday that she wasn't even supposed to be on Flight 1380.

+"I traded with the trip for my husband," she said, because she wanted to make it to her son's track meet.
+She said she coached his throwing event.

 Pilot and first officer speak for first time